mauretto78/in-memory-list/README.md

 ## Sorting and Quering

-You can perform some queries your list:
+You can perform some queries your list.
+You can concatenate criteria:

 ```
 use InMemoryList\Application\Client;